 Canon 40D with a Sigma 105 mm macro lens.
 The camera is in manual mode.
 The lens is set for manual focus.

 It is important to have the camera in manual mode.
 In an automatic mode, the camera will try to set the exposure and maybe the focus before taking the shot.
 This screws up the timings and gives unreliable results.

 2 x Yongnuo YN560-III flash connected by a Y cable / headphone splitter.
-A Y cable is a cheap and very easy way to connect flash together and they can be piggy backed to add more flash.
+Y cables are a cheap and very easy way to connect flash together and the cables can be piggy backed to add more flash.
 The flash are in manual mode (no TTL).